 2. Vaccines and Vaccinations Vaccination Targets: Prioritize Sub-Populations The rapid development of safe and effective vaccines for COVID-19 was an immense scientific accomplishment.
 The scale and speed of the roll out of vaccines is also unmatched, though flawed and inequitable.
 Global entities such as the WHO set ambitious targets for vaccinating the world.
-Unfortunately, many countries missed the global 10% coverage target (September 2021) and the 40% target (December 2021) and more than 100 countries have missed the 70% target (June 2022).
-The first Global COVID-19 Summit set ambitious targets for vaccination coverage with a deadline of the 2022 UN General Assembly (UNGA).
-According to our analysis based on the latest WHO CRD data, over 100 countries are off track to meet the 70% target by the UNGA in September.
+Unfortunately, many countries missed the global 10% coverage target (September 2021) and the 40% target (December 2021) and it is widely acknowledged that more than 100 countries will miss the 70% target (June 2022).
+According to our analysis based on the latest WHO CRD data, 145 countries are off track to meet the 70% target by the end of June.
 Figure 4.
-Countries on track to meet the 70% target for primary vaccination coverage by the UN General Assembly (September 2022)
+Countries on track to meet the 70% target for primary vaccination coverage by mid-2022

-Source: WHO CRD, data updated June 23, 2022 Many countries have set their own national targets for population coverage, which range from 20% to 95% with varying timescales, but few have met the targets yet (Figure 5).
+Source: WHO CRD, data updated June 16, 2022 Note: Mid-2022 is defined as the end of June 2022 Many countries have set their own national targets for population coverage, which range from 20% to 95% with varying timescales, but few have met the targets yet (Figure 5).
 Despite falling short of the targets, progress is being made and vaccinations are steadily increasing in many of these countries (see Figure 5 for vaccine rates in the 34 COVAX priority countries; data on all countries is available on the COVID GAP website).